rapidez/docs/src/4.x/upgrading.md

 ];
 ```

 With this refactor, you can use this method override *any* Rapidez config value with a store-specific variant.
+See also [the documentation for this functionality](configuration.md#multistore).